sr-dean/kivyMdBasics/README.md

 # kivyMdBasics
-Very basic mobile application with tables and toolbars
+Very basic mobile applications with tables and toolbars